mx-kshitij/BYOLLM/BYOLLM/ReadMe.md

 ---

 ## Conclusion
-The BYOLLM project enhances the Mendix development experience by integrating AI-powered chat and tool functionality.
+Odin enhances the Mendix development experience by integrating AI-powered chat and tool functionality.
 It is designed to be extensible, robust, and user-friendly, making it a valuable addition to the Mendix ecosystem.